30 Jan Road trip #1 – Sunny Herzegovina

 We left Sarajevo in snow in search of the sun.
 We didn’t look too far, Herzegovina had plenty.
 As we passed tunnel Ivan (or portal to warm Herzegovina) we were welcomed by Konjic.
 This was our first stop and we walked around the newly reconstructed old town with beautiful bridge Stara ćuprija, which spreads above clean Neretva River.
 Konjic is a place we always come back to, even just to have a lunch or a coffee break.

-After the magnificent wall we were greeted by colorful ethno village, just in foothills of magnificent Prenj.
+After the wall we were greeted in colorful village, just in foothill of magnificent Prenj.
 The village is an ode to our nation’s biggest names, on this rainy day we reminiscent about them while walking the memory lanes.
 The restaurant was warm, radio was playing and the host was welcoming lady.
 She told us about the village, struggles and why her and her husband came back from Australia to live here.
 This was their dream and they made it true.

 The end of today’s trip was in Mostar, this is where we spent the night and rested before the day two of our small Herzegovina tour.
 Mostar is a one of the most visited places in BiH and will get a special report on our blog, so we will not write about it now.
 We think this gem deserves more.

 Počitelj the white fortification, known even to Romans, stands as a beautiful reminder of our rich history.
 In this walled city you can see mixture of two architectural styles: medieval and oriental.
-Today this old fort is lively, it has citizens, restaurants and cafes, and entrance is free of charge but the views are priceless.
+Today this old fort is lively, it has citizens, restaurants and cafes, and entrance is free of charge and views are priceless.
+Enjoy!

 Next stop Čapljina, Mogorjelo and remains of an old Roman Villa Rustica.
 This villa was built in 3th century and main purpose was to supply the town Naron.
-Unfortunately the site looks abandoned and there was no one to tell us more about this important part of our countries history.
+Unfortunately the site looks abandoned and there was no one to tell you more about this important part of our country’s history.

 After the Roman ruins, road led us to waterfalls Kravice.
 These stunning waterfalls of river Trebižat are breathtaking; we saw them in all their power in February.
 In the summer visitors swim in natural amphitheater the falls have made in their base.